BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   affects their facial expressions.
 I was hoping it would be more amusing than it is, but in the end it's kind of "meh," so I'm tossing it in here rather than doing a "real" release.
+- `its_raining_skags.txt` - Repurposes the Eridium Cluster spawner in The Droughts to provide a rain of skags near the Highway fast travel.
+I couldn't quite figure out having them *constantly* falling; they get to about 20 or so and then you need to kill one to get another to fall down.

 ## Deprecated/Testing Mods